-Students can register for classes online at http://www.isis.ufl.edu/.
-A guide to the registration system is also online.
-The Student Services Office is available for help with registration and for registration to departmentally controlled courses.
+Students can register for classes online at http://my.ufl.edu/.
+The Student Services Office is also available for help with registration and for registration to departmentally controlled courses.

-Graduate students must register for the appropriate course load as indicated in the table below.
+Graduate students on appointment (TA, RA, GA) must register for the appropriate course load as indicated in the table below.
 Audited courses do not count as part of the hourly requirements for full time students or those on assistantships.